 Roseville Spousal Support Lawyer

-A divorce usually brings a considerable amount of uncertainty into the lives of the spouses.
-Finances can be a big part of that uncertainty.
-The state of California allows for spousal support—or alimony, as it's often referred to casually—for spouses who may be at an economic disadvantage in beginning a new period of their life.
+A divorce often brings significant uncertainty into the lives of the spouses.
+Finances are a big part of that uncertainty.
+California allows for spousal support—sometimes called alimony—for spouses who face an economic disadvantage as they start a new chapter in life.

 The Law Offices of James-Phillip V.M.
-Anderson provides compassionate and collaborative legal counsel to clients throughout Placer County, Nevada County, and Sacramento County.
+Anderson provide compassionate and collaborative legal counsel to clients throughout Placer County, Nevada County, and Sacramento County.

 Call our Roseville spousal support lawyer today at (916) 791-7273 or reach out online to set up a consultation.